-The ginkgo tree (Ginkgo biloba) is considered a living fossil.
-It has no known living relatives and has endured for millions of years with little change.
+Considered a living fossil, the ginkgo tree has no known living relatives and has endured for millions of years with little change.
 In fact, ginkgo is the oldest surviving species of tree known to exist, with a botanical history spanning more than 200 million years.
-This demonstration of resilience, combined with its antiquity, has made the tree representative of various symbolic meanings throughout the world.
+This demonstration of resilience, combined with its antiquity, has granted the tree many symbolic meanings throughout the world.
+It has become a symbol of strength, hope and peace for many.

 Strength and Longevity